SUBMISSIONS FOR ALL GENRES ARE NOW OPEN!!!

 - We do accept simultaneous submissions; however, we ask that you notify us as soon as possible if your work is accepted elsewhere.
 If you’re exclusively submitting work to us, we appreciate the thought.

 - If you’re submitting prose, please limit your submission to one story or essay at a time.
-And make sure your work clocks in at or under 7500 words.
-We won't consider any prose pieces over 7500 words.
+Stories and essays should be no more than 4,500 words, but we prefer pieces closer to 3,500 words.
+We won't consider any prose pieces that go over the word count.
 Period.
 Sorry, but dem's the breaks.

 - If you’re submitting poetry, please submit to us no more than three poems.
 We like things in threes: Olympic medals, wishes, Cerberus heads, jazz ensembles.
 We don’t like things in fours, except when it comes to lists of things in threes.